-EndNote is a program for storing and managing bibliographic references recommended for current Western Sydney University postgraduate students and staff.
+EndNote is a program for storing and managing bibliographic references recommended for current Western Sydney University students and staff.
 EndNote allows you to import references from library catalogues or other electronic databases and to search, edit and integrate references into a Word document.

 To download EndNote:

 Note: some people have been reporting issues downloading from certain browsers.
 The Library recommends using the Chrome browser if you are having issues from your browser.